Best Minecraft Settings for Performance (Increase FPS)

-Minecraft is one of the most popular and beloved sandbox video games to have ever existed.
-It seems like everyone who plays the game just simply adores it.
-Unfortunately though, not everyone gets to actually enjoy the game with high FPS and smoothness.
+Minecraft is one of the most popular and beloved sandbox video games to have ever existed, and it seems like everyone who plays the game simply adores it.
+Unfortunately, not everybody who plays the game actually gets to enjoy it with high FPS and smoothness.
 That’s because Minecraft is a large game which has to render and entire 3D world, therefore it can be taxing on both computers and devices.

-Fortunately enough, there are many ways that you can actually boost performance in Minecraft, ultimately making your game run faster and be more enjoyable.
-One of the best ways to boost performance is by adjusting Minecraft’s own in-game configurations.
+Fortunately, there are a few ways that you can boost performance in Minecraft, ultimately making your game run faster and be more enjoyable.
+One of the best ways is by adjusting Minecraft’s own in-game configurations.
 There are also some other things, but we’ll show you them later in this guide.
-Let’s get started by showing you how to best optimize your settings for maximum performance.

-Once you have you the Video Settings menu open, you will want to change some, if not all of these settings to what we have listed in dot points below.
-This will ultimately help you to maximize Minecraft’s performance and hopefully gain some decent frame rates from it.
+Once you have your Video Settings menu open, you will want to change some, if not all of these settings to what we have listed in dot points below.
+This will ultimately help you to maximize Minecraft’s performance and hopefully gain better frame rates from it.

 - Biome Blend: OFF